Lapeer Community Schools in collaboration with the University of Michigan-Flint will offer students the Humanities Program.

 Humanities Program (12 Credits)

-Communication (COM) 210, Introduction to Public Speaking, 3 credits.
+COM 210, Introduction to Public Speaking, 3 credits - Humanities.
 Students prepare and deliver speeches in class and develop skills of writing, organization, research and delivery.
 Students also engage in important public issues, develop an appreciation for ethical methods to approach diverse audiences and become more comfortable speaking in public.
 Students will learn skills of argumentation and persuasion in order to be better equipped to use speech as a tool to execute change.

-Art History (ARH) 112, History of Renaissance to Modern Art, 3 credits.
+ARH 112, History of Renaissance to Modern Art, 3 credits - Humanities.
 Historical survey of art from the Renaissance to the Modern era.
 Covers all media from the western tradition of this time period.

-Psychology (PSY) 100, Principals of Psychology, 3 credits.
+PSY 100, Principals of Psychology, 3 credits - Social Sciences.
 Introduction to scientific study of behavior and mental processes; major concepts, theoretical perspectives, and research.
 Overview of the research process; how psychological questions are generated and studied; research and theory in subfields such as neuroscience, human development, learning, memory, thinking, motivation and individual differences.